I haven't done that because you should see what happened the other day when I, what I was at, sorry.

 And isn't that the liberal philosophy?

-Get off my back, get out of my pocket, and let me have more control over my destiny.
+The conservative, so-called, is the one that says, less government, get off my back, get out of my pocket, and let me have more control over my destiny.

 Reagan back in 1975.

-Well, among them is the New York Times readers.
+Among them is the New York Times readers.

-New York Times readers today are the essence of low information voters.
+New York Times readers today are the essence of low-information voters.

-That Scott Walker story.
+That Scott Walker story, classic example.

-The readers of the New Republic are low information readers.
+The readers of the New Republic are low-information readers.

 They don't know it.